MicrosoftDocs/Viva/Viva/glint/start/brochure-summary.md

 ## Attend events to become an employee experience expert

-Our customer events cover a range of hot topics which are sourced from our customer feedback.
-Check the [**Viva Glint community events section**](https://techcommunity.microsoft.com/t5/viva-glint/eb-p/Viva_Glint_Events) for upcoming events and registration, as well as recordings from previous events.
+Our customer events cover a range of hot topics that are sourced from our customer feedback.
+Check the [**Viva Glint community events section**](https://techcommunity.microsoft.com/t5/viva-glint/eb-p/Viva_Glint_Events) for upcoming events, registration, and recordings from previous events.

-Want to share an experience story that you are proud of?
+Want to share an experience story that you're proud of?
 Email us at VivaGlintCE@microsoft.com

 ## Read up-to-date blogs by our experts